MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-security.md

 ### Azure Arc enabled servers

-**Implement Azure Monitor**
+**Implement Azure Monitor**<!--CAF Overlap-->

 Use Azure Monitor to monitor your VMs, virtual machine scale sets, and Azure Arc machines at scale<!--"at scale" CAF Overlap-->.
 Azure Monitor analyzes the performance and health of your Windows and Linux VMs.
 It also monitors their processes and dependencies on other resources and external processes.
 It includes support for monitoring performance and application dependencies for VMs that are hosted on-premises or in another cloud provider.

 **Implement Azure Sentinel**

 Use Azure Sentinel to deliver intelligent security analytics and threat intelligence across the enterprise.
 This provides a single solution for alert detection, threat visibility, proactive hunting, and threat response.
-Azure Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution that enables several scenarios including:
+Azure Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution that enables several scenarios including:<!--CAF Overlap-->
 - Collect data at cloud scale across all users, devices, applications, and infrastructure, both on-premises and in multiple clouds.<!--CAF Overlap-->
 - Detect previously undetected threats and minimize false positives.<!--CAF Overlap-->
 - Investigate threats with artificial intelligence and hunt for suspicious activities at scale.<!--CAF Overlap-->
-- Respond to incidents rapidly with built-in orchestration and automation of common tasks.
+- Respond to incidents rapidly with built-in orchestration and automation of common tasks.<!--CAF Overlap-->

 ### **Azure Stack HCI**

 A stretched Azure Stack HCI cluster relies on Storage Replica to perform synchronous storage replication between storage volumes hosted by the two groups of nodes in their respective physical sites.
-If a failure affects the availability of the primary site, the cluster automatically transitions its workloads to nodes in the surviving site to minimize potential downtime.
+If a failure affects the availability of the primary site, the cluster automatically transitions its workloads to nodes in the surviving site to minimize potential downtime.<!--CAF Overlap-->

 ## Monitor

-- Across products: Integrate with Azure Sentinel, Azure Defender.
+- Across products: Integrate with Azure Sentinel, Azure Defender.<!--CAF Overlap-->
-- Bring Azure Security Center to your on-prem data and servers with Arc.
+- Bring Azure Security Center to your on-prem data and servers with Arc.<!--CAF Overlap-->
 - Set security policies, resource boundaries, and RBAC for workloads across the hybrid infra.<!--CAF Overlap-->
 - Proper admin roles for read, modify, re-onboard, and delete a machine,<!--CAF Overlap-->